oyinadeolawoyin/The-Odin-Project/README.md

-Here's the README rewritten in Markdown without the Future Plans section:

----

 # The Odin Project - Learning Journey

 Welcome to my repository for [The Odin Project](https://www.theodinproject.com/) curriculum!
 This repository contains my completed projects, exercises, and notes as I progress through the course.
 My goal is to build a solid foundation in web development by learning full-stack skills, including HTML, CSS, JavaScript, Git, and more.